 With the aim to regulate the access and management of landraces and associated knowledge, the international community has put in place some regulatory agreements that signatory countries are then expected to apply.
 The largest agreement raising issues of access to and conservation of genetic resources and farmer's rights is the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), which was adopted in 2001 and entered into force in 2004.
-Spain ratified this treaty and included its directives in the Law 30/2006 on seeds and plant genetic resourcesi.
-A recent Royal Decree (199/2017) develops the framework for the conservation and use of plant genetic resources, assigning the responsibility of the ex situ conservation of germplasm to the National Program Collections of Plant Genetic Resources, a network formed by 37 public institutions with gene banks, coordinated by the National Plant Genetic Resources Centre, and reliant on the Ministry of Economy, Industry and Competitivenessii.
-While the Decree is new, the network has been active for many years and nowadays maintains more than 77.000 entries from which 34.000 correspond to vegetables, pulses, and winter cereals landraces (De la Rosa and Martin, 2016).
+Spain ratified this treaty and included its directives in the Law 30/2006 on seeds and nursery plants and plant genetic resources2.
+A recent Royal Decree (199/2017) develops the framework for the conservation and use of plant genetic resources, assigning the responsibility of the ex situ conservation of germplasm to the National Program Collections of Plant Genetic Resources, a network formed by 37 public institutions with gene banks, coordinated by the National Plant Genetic Resources Centre, and which depends on the Ministry of Economy, Industry and Competitiveness3.
+While the Decree is new, the network has been active for many years and nowadays maintains more than 77,000 entries from which 34,000 correspond to vegetables, pulses, and cereal landraces (De la Rosa and Martin 2016).